All Episodes

 I've been advertising it for I don't know how long.

-And now comes what CNN also covered.
+And now comes what CNN also covered, the Beijing Wind-Up Lantern.

-Finally available for a little while here.
+Obviously, available for a little while here.

-We had this on, oh I don't know, it was probably two or three months ago.
+We had this on, oh, I don't know, it was probably two or three months ago.

 And they sold like that.

-What is the Beijing lantern?
+What is the Bajin Lantern?

-It is It's a wonderfully built.
+It is wonderfully built.

 It's built like a tank.